avilese1/SoftArch/README.md

 cd backend
 npm install
 ```
-You will need three separate consoles to run the servers (Sorry)
+You will need three separate consoles to run the servers and MySQL installed (Sorry)

 ```
 node start